November 16, 2024

 You probably also thought about how much can freelance writers make and ‘do freelancers make a good salary’?

 A freelance writer in one of the private Facebook groups I’m part of posed the question to the group about how writers calculate their “actual” annual salary, factoring in how much they are earning, health insurance costs, self-employment taxes freelancers pay in addition to the tax bracket rate you’re in, expenses you can deduct for your business, and those hours you don’t get paid for, like writing blog posts, marketing, finding new clients, bookkeeping, and so on.
-I thought the question about how much freelancers earn was great and one I could lend my experiences with to help others set better freelance goals to make more money freelancing.

-Whether you’re freelancing as a side hustle or freelance writing full time, I think it’s important to set annual goals and break that down into monthly, weekly and daily goals so you have an “average target rate” to aim for.
+Whether you’re freelancing as a side hustle or freelance writing full time, I think it’s important to set annual goals and break them down into monthly, weekly and daily goals so you have an “average target rate” to aim for.

 It’s also important to revisit that freelance goal throughout the year to see how well you’re doing with that freelance writer salary goal.